-Nikon D7100 versus Panasonic G9
+Nikon D7100 vs Panasonic G9

-The Nikon D7100 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in February 2013 and November 2017.
+The Nikon D7100 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in February 2013 and November 2017.
 The D7100 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7100) and a Four Thirds (G9) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 Body comparison: Nikon D7100 vs Panasonic G9